Things to see and do

 - Tower - The tower remains open as usual for you to enjoy

 - Shop - The shop remains open with limited number of people allowed at any given time.

-- Face coverings -Face coverings must be worn in Clifford's Tower's indoor shop and we recommend wearing them in all other indoor spaces.
-We won't be able to give you a face covering, so please come prepared so you don't miss out.
+- Face coverings - Face coverings must be worn in Clifford's Tower's indoor shop and all other indoor spaces.
+We won't be able to give you a face covering so please come prepared so you don't miss out.

 Wall Walk and Views

 Climb right to the top of the tower to reach the open-air wall walk, once used as a vantage point for castle guards.
 Imagine who they were on the look-out for and how they would have raised the alarm when they saw enemies approaching.

 Now it provides wonderful panoramic views over the city of York, including the majestic York Minster.
 It is also the best place to see the layout of the medieval castle.